 At the beginning of summer I published Top 11 Rooftops of Madrid and it seems rooftops are gaining popularity among Europe.
 Since there aren’t many skyscrapers yet, any building with more than 10 stories often hide a potentially interesting spot on its top floor.

 Last week I traveled to Berlin so I was curious and visited the best rooftops of this capital too.
 It turns out that 7 were absolutely spectacular.
-All of them were located on the city center except one, which involved taking 2 trains, walking up a mountain and unsuccessfully sneaking in (meaning I had to pay in the end) but had a lot of fun doing nonetheless.
+All of them were located on the city center except one, which involved taking 2 trains and walking up a mountain but had a lot of fun doing nonetheless.

 This list includes only cultural rooftops, stay tunned for Berlin Top Rooftop Restaurants and Bars.
 Hope this information is useful to you and if you find I missed any let me know and I’ll add it to the list.